michaelmrose/unclutter-xfixes/README.md

 unclutter-xfixes is available in the AUR as [unclutter-xfixes-git](https://aur.archlinux.org/packages/unclutter-xfixes-git/).

+### Funtoo

+unclutter-xfixes is available in Funtoo as x11-misc/unclutter-xfixes and conflicts with x11-misc/unclutter.

 ### Manual

 unclutter-xfixes is make-based.
 Hence, you can clone the git repository and compile and install it via